Silence, a Luigi's Mansion fanfic

 To Luigi, that was a rather puzzling concept.
 How could something like that magically pop up onto the hill with only some ghosts for an excuse?
 Was it possible for ghosts to even conjure enough power to create this place?
 If not, then how did it even exist?
 Was this just an illusion?
 Was he dreaming?
 What-

-The source of the bomb-dropping annoyance was taken out in a mere three seconds, along with a few more bats and a random blue ghost mouse.
+The source of the bomb was taken out in a mere three seconds, along with a few more bats and a random blue ghost mouse looking for bread crumbs.

 Finally, he came to a stop in front of a plain but slightly fancy door.
 There was a small, golden label next to it.

 All too soon, the song ended, and the ghostly musician turned to him and finally returned his curious gaze.
-Luigi wasn't quite sure what to do now.
+She seemed like a genuinely good being, from what he could tell.
+As the trance-like state lifted form his mind, Luigi thought about what he should do next.
+He wasn't quite sure, actually.
 Should he flee, or stay?
 It seemed rude to capture the ghost who had given him a much-needed break…

 That piece…do you know what it's called?

-Luigi was slightly startled by the question, then decided that it was safe to answer.
+Luigi was slightly startled by the question, but decided that it was safe to answer.

 "No…I haven't.
 But it was beautiful."